Chapter Nine: Throughput

 “I was about to have it.”

 Across the field, Beta was operating under a different rhythm.
 Theo was not sprinting.
-He stood at the edge of each movement, fingers brushing the air as if he were feeling the code that governed the beacons' emergence.
+He stood at the edge of each movement, fingers brushing the air as if he were feeling the code that governed the beacons’ emergence.
 Ethan drove hard toward a pulsating red marker.
-Theo's voice cracked across the bay: "Don't grab that.
-It's bait."
+From the ridge behind him, Zara said something that did not carry.
+Theo carried it: “Don’t grab that.
+It’s bait.”

 Ethan’s momentum had already committed him.
 He hit a boundary field.
 The ground shuddered.
 A crimson wave pulsed outward and the system added a penalty to Beta’s tally.
 Mateo’s curse was quiet.
 Aisha veered sideways, vaulting a short ridge to avoid clustering.